cashbox-laravel/tinkoff-credit/README.md

 >
 > This project is the driver for [`Cashier Provider`](https://github.com/cashier-provider/core).
 >
-> Terminal Key and Secret must be provided by the bank manager in response to the agreement concluded with the bank.
+> Shop ID and Show Case ID must be provided by the bank manager in response to the agreement concluded with the bank.

 ### Configuration